 One of the fragments in the front features the name “Monsieur De Bruijn,” which reappears as “Bernard De Bruyne” on a flyleaf in the back.
 This immediately rang a bell: the De Bruynes were a famous family in Mechelen, Belgium, a beautiful city where I happened to have lived for more than a decade.
 Bernard De Bruyne (1773–1839) was a fervent bibliophile who was active as a bookseller and an ardent defender of the creation of a public library in his home town.
 2

 The fragment of the letter is addressed to Monsieur Apellius, the minister of finance.
 Because De Bruyne refers to the “departement des deux-Nethes,” an administrative entity that existed between 1795 and 1813, we can narrow in on the date of this letter.
 In the letter, De Bruyne refers to the difficult times and asks for a reduction of his taxes.
 He signs the letter by referring to himself as a “malheureux Pere de famille,” a needy family father.

 For decades, many hundreds of political pamphlets like the one bound in these scrap papers have been added to the Folger’s holdings.
-In addition to a large series of so-called Mazarinades (French political pamphlets published during the Fronde in the period 1648), 3 the pamphlet collections also contain more than 2,000 so-called Knuttels (pronounced /knutəl/). ((Between April 1955 and October 1992 the Folger bought about 2,700 Knuttel items, the bulk of which have not yet been entered in Hamnet.
-To see which items the Folger holds, one needs to consult the annotated copy of Knuttel’s Catalogus in the Acquisitions Office.))
-The name refers to the magnum opus of Dr Willem Pieter Cornelis Knuttel, Catalogus van de pamfletten-verzameling berustende in de Koninklijke Bibliotheek, the printed catalog of the pamphlet collection in the Royal Library in The Hague, Netherlands.
+In addition to a large series of so-called Mazarinades (French political pamphlets published during the Fronde in the period 1648), 3 the pamphlet collections also contain more than 2,000 so-called Knuttels (pronounced /knutəl/).
+4 The name refers to the magnum opus of Dr Willem Pieter Cornelis Knuttel, Catalogus van de pamfletten-verzameling berustende in de Koninklijke Bibliotheek, the printed catalog of the pamphlet collection in the Royal Library in The Hague, Netherlands.

 At the age of 23 years, Knuttel obtained a PhD in theology.
 He was then already working for the National Library of the Netherlands, an renowned institution to which he devoted the rest of his career as a civil servant.
 In 1890, he was appointed deputy librarian, but to his disillusion, he would never hold office as the librarian.
 5 His most important work was cataloging the pamphlets collection, which consisted of more than 26,000 items.
 In 1889, the first part of the catalog was published, covering the period 1486–1620.
 Amongst the 3,129 descriptions is the pamphlet bound in the scrap paper that caught my attention.